MAY AT CLUNY

 MAY JOBS

-In the potting area, pricking out seedlings and potting on are the main activities.
-Weeding, as ever, continues but selectively, to try to keep a harmony between wild flowers and garden plants.
-Ground cover plants such as Dicentra eximia, Chrysosplenium (Golden Saxifrage) and the graceful foliage of Shuttlecock ferns lessen the weeding task as well as providing carpets of colour.
+Pricking out seedlings and potting on are constant at this time of year.
+Weeding, as ever, continues but selectively, to try to keep a balance between wild flowers and garden plants.
+Ground cover plants such as Dicentra eximia, Chrysosplenium and the graceful foliage of Shuttlecock ferns lessen the weeding task as well as providing carpets of colour.